Fred DeLuca: Jared Fogle

-A Subway Franchisee whistleblower named Cindy Mills came forward and alerted several high ranking Subway executives about Fogle's pedophilia and illicit sexual activity.
+By 2015, a Subway franchisee whistleblower named Cindy Mills alerted several high-ranking Subway executives about Fogle having pedophilia and engaging in illicit sexual activity.
 In a statement, Subway denied any knowledge of Fogle's pedophilia and that executives including DeLuca and others were previously unaware of Fogle engaging in underage prostitution both in the United States and in Thailand.

 Other ventures

-DeLuca and Buck also partnered to create Franchise Brands in an effort to assist other entrepreneurs in replicating their success in the franchise industry.
+DeLuca and Buck also partnered to create Franchise Brands.

 Legacy

 During DeLuca's tenure, Subway grew to be the largest franchise in the world.
-DeLuca aggressively pursued store growth, requiring franchisees' open stores nearby their existing ones, in some cases across the street from their existing locations, or else Subway would recruit a competitor that would put them out of business.
-From 2015 to 2020, Subway had a net loss of thousands of US stores, and remains the largest sandwich chain in the world.
+DeLuca aggressively pursued store growth, requiring franchisees open stores nearby their existing ones, in some cases across the street from their existing locations, or else Subway would recruit a competitor that would put them out of business.
+From 2015 to 2023, Subway had a net loss of approximately 7,000 restaurant locations, although it remains the largest sandwich chain in the US.

 Personal life

 DeLuca had homes in Milford, Connecticut, and Fort Lauderdale, Florida, and lived with his wife Elisabeth.
 His son, Jonathan, lives in Boca Raton, Florida.
 DeLuca adopted a child of Cindy Mattson, named Luca.